LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-02-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part1.md

 I assume you want to create a token that auto-renews.
 For that matter we need to create a production token which I plan to show in the next tutorial.
 But if you want to create a test token I will already show you how to do that.

-If you just want to create a Production token.
-Skip to the heading **Create & Authorize a Production Token.**
-## Create & Authorize a Testing Token ##

 [This link already does a good job of showing how to create and authorize a machine-to-machine application](https://auth0.com/docs/tokens/management-api-access-tokens/create-and-authorize-a-machine-to-machine-application).

 Make sure you selected the "Read Users" grant for now or have all the default ones enabled.